-Harvest Main harvest is April and August with the matica between December to February
+Harvest Main harvest in April and August with the Matica between December to February

 Mount Kilimanjaro, a dormant volcano in northern Tanzania, is the highest peak in Africa at 19,330 feet.
 Kilimanjaro's lower slopes provide fertile soil to grow Tanzania Peaberry Coffee, and the climate provides excellent conditions for coffee trees to thrive.
 Grown and harvested on the slopes of Mount Kilimanjaro near the Kenyan border, this gourmet African coffee displays many of the characteristics of Kenyan coffee, though much lighter in acidity.

 Peaberry beans are small, round coffee beans with a cleft in the middle; they have a richer flavor than their oval- shaped counterparts, often rendering a livelier cup with a full body and distinguished aroma.
 Peaberry coffee is rare; only 10% of all coffee develops with this characteristic.
 As a result, peaberry coffee beans must be hand-sorted from the rest.